Modern Slavery Statement 2024

 We have a network of Mental Health First Aiders and run a holistic range of health and wellbeing support programmes for colleagues across the business, both face-to-face and online.
 In addition to this, we also have a confidential Employee Assistance Programme available at all times of day and night.

-We carry out fair and transparent recruitment processes and ensure that our recruitment agencies comply with these requirements, regardless of the position they are seeking to fill, through regular meetings in which practices and compliance with them are reviewed.
-The recruitment agencies Railpen engage with are vetted by our Procurement team.
-All agencies are required to sign up to Railpen terms of business and by doing so, comply with all applicable laws relating to slavery, servitude, forced or compulsory labour or human trafficking, including the Modern Slavery Act 2015, for both employees and contingent workers.
+We implement fair and transparent recruitment processes and ensure that our recruitment agencies adhere to these standards through regular meetings where practices and compliance are reviewed.
+The recruitment agencies engaged by Railpen are vetted by our Procurement team.
+All agencies must agree to Railpen's terms of business, thereby complying with all applicable laws related to slavery, servitude, forced or compulsory labour, or human trafficking, including the Modern Slavery Act 2015, for both colleagues and contingent workers.

-Right-to-work checks are conducted ahead of agencies submitting candidates to Railpen.
+Right-to-work checks are performed before agencies submit candidates to Railpen.
 Candidates are also vetted by our third-party partner following an offer.
-The internal recruitment team also validate the right to work for candidates applying directly to Railpen ahead of progressing them.
+Additionally, the internal recruitment team validates the right to work for candidates applying directly to Railpen before progressing them.

 Remuneration